 Domestic violence can be defined as a pattern of behavior in any relationship that is used to gain or maintain power and control over an intimate partner.
-Abuse can be physical, verbal, sexual, emotional, or psychological.
+Abuse can be physical, verbal, sexual, emotional, psychological, or economic.
 Batterers use threats, intimidation, isolation, and other behaviors to maintain power over their victims.
 Domestic violence can happen to anyone of any race, age, sexual orientation, religion, or gender.
 It affects people of all socioeconomic backgrounds and education levels.
 Teenagers, same sex couples, and men can also experience violence in relationships.

 Develop a safety plan for the entire family, including your children and pet(s).

 General Safety Tips